-- BE SAFE!
+- BE SAFE

-- BE RESPONSIBLE!
+- BE RESPONSIBLE

-- BE RESPECTFUL!
+- BE RESPECTFUL

-- BE A LEARNER!
+- BE A LEARNER

 HMS students engage in a great variety of learning experiences in a safe and respectful environment.

-HMS prides itself on being a community school.
-Everyone in our school family will find opportunities to contribute and participate in the positive educational experiences.
-Our parents are crucial partners in our learning environment.
-Students and parents at HMS can work together with us in shaping the best educational outcomes for our students.
+We pride ourselves on being a community school.
+Everyone in our school family will find opportunities to contribute and participate in positive educational experiences.
+Our parents are crucial partners.
+Students and parents at HMS can work together with us in shaping the best educational outcomes.